t3hk0d3/rencoder/README.md

 # Rencoder

-Rencoder is pure Ruby implementation of Rencode serialization format encoding/decoding.
+Rencoder is a pure Ruby implementation of Rencode serialization format encoding/decoding.

-Rencoder is *FULLY* compliant with Python implementation, and uses all optimizations (by-type-offset integers, strings, arrays, hashes) both for encoding and decoding.
+Rencoder is a *FULLY* compliant with Python implementation, and uses all optimizations (by-type-offset integers, strings, arrays, hashes) both for encoding and decoding.

-Rencoder has no runtime dependencies.
+Rencoder have no runtime dependencies.
 Everything done in a pure Ruby.

 More about Rencode format:
 - <https://github.com/aresch/rencode>